Wednesday's Rugby News. - Green & Gold Rugby

 Wallabies Watch

-It’s a bit of a hybrid approach to the line-up this week, I managed to watch the Blues v Brumbies and the Waratahs v Force games live, then the Reds game on delay after having no power on Sunday.
-So borrowing a few pointers from some regular commentators including Dave P and the G&GR crew.
+It’s a bit of a hybrid approach to the line-up this week, I managed to watch the Brumbies Blues game, and the Waratahs vs Force game live, then the Reds game on delay after having no power on Sunday to watch the game live.
+So borrowing a few pointers from some regular commentators including Dave P ad the GAGR crew.
 So here we go, the team of the week and look forward to the comments section.

 - Angus Bell – a stand out again, metres gained, and scrummaging.

-- Lachlan Lonergan – courtesy of Dave P, part of the successful Brumbies side breaking their hoodoo at Eden Park.
+- Lachlan Lonegran – Courtesy of Dave P, part of the successful Brumbies side breaking their hoodoo at Eden Park.

-- Ben Grant – big effort from Ben on the weekend against the Force.
+- Ben Grant – big effort from Shaw on the weekend against the Force

 - Tom Hooper -is this a coming of age game for Tom Hooper?